bluebird75/winpdb/README.rst

 -----------------------

 The setup script copies rpdb2.py and winpdb.py modules to the Python site-packages folder.
-The scripts rpdb2, winpdb are copied to the Python binaries (scripts) folder.
-On Linux this folder is usually ``/usr/bin`` and is in the path by default.
-On Windows this folder is ``%PYTHONHOME%\Scripts``, where you should see a winpdb.exe and rpdb2.exe .
+The scripts rpdb2 and winpdb are copied to the Python binaries (scripts) folder.
+On Linux, this folder is usually ``/usr/bin`` and is in the path by default.
+On Windows, this folder is ``%PYTHONHOME%\Scripts``, where you should see a winpdb.exe and rpdb2.exe .